SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Experimental Setup

 \subsection{Baseline Methods}

 To evaluate SCC-Loc against the thermal-visible modality gap, we construct comprehensive baselines across three categories.
 First, for \textbf{coarse retrieval}, we employ CAMP~\cite{wu2024camp} (visible-only trained) to assess zero-shot degradation, alongside foundation models DINOv2~\cite{oquab2023dinov2} and DINOv3~\cite{simeoni2025dinov3} to test their inherent modality-invariant semantics.
-Second, for \textbf{fine-grained matching}, we couple these retrievers with varying feature matchers: RoMa~\cite{edstedt2024roma} (an intra-modal dense matcher) to establish a baseline for performance degradation under severe spectral discrepancies; XoFTR~\cite{tuzcuouglu2024xoftr}, a fast semi-dense matcher inherently tailored for cross-modal association; and MINIMA$_{\text{RoMa}}$~\cite{ren2025minima}, which explicitly fine-tunes RoMa on a cross-modal benchmark to serve as a domain-adapted upper bound.
+Second, for \textbf{fine-grained matching}, we couple these retrievers with varying feature matchers: RoMa~\cite{edstedt2024roma} (an intra-modal dense matcher) to establish a baseline for performance degradation under severe spectral discrepancies; XoFTR~\cite{tuzcuouglu2024xoftr}, a fast semi-dense matcher designed for cross-modal matching; and MINIMA$_{\text{RoMa}}$~\cite{ren2025minima}, which explicitly fine-tunes RoMa on a cross-modal benchmark to serve as a domain-adapted upper bound.
 Finally, we benchmark against \textbf{domain-specific networks} STHN~\cite{xiao2024sthn} and NIVnet~\cite{liu2024multimodal}.
 For fairness, both are retrained on our Thermal-UAV training split.
-Despite relying on planar homography regression rather than our zero-shot 3D-aware formulation, they provide a strong context for state-of-the-art supervised thermal-to-visible localization.
+Despite relying on planar homography regression rather than our zero-shot 3D-aware formulation, these methods serve as strong supervised baselines for thermal-to-visible localization.